RedPillAnalytics/checkmate-examples-archive/obi/sample-12c/README.md

 # Checkmate for OBI Quickstart
 This Quickstart demonstrates the basic functionality of Checkmate for OBI, using version 12.2.1.2 of Oracle Business Intelligence.
 The project folder includes sample OBIEE content from [SampleAppLite](http://docs.oracle.com/middleware/12212/biee/BIESG/GUID-E439E473-DD4D-48FE-9BF1-7AED4ADD73B6.htm#BIESG9340) already checked into the [`src/main`](src/main) directory.
 All you need to use this Quickstart is an OBIEE 12.2.1.2 environment.
-We are assuming you are using Linux, so adjust commands slightly if using Windows.
+We are assuming you are using Linux, so adjust commands if using Windows.

 Checkmate is built using [Gradle](www.gradle.org): a declarative, DSL-based build tool most commonly associated with building JVM-based software.
-Specifically, Checkmate is a series of [Gradle Plugins](https://guides.gradle.org/designing-gradle-plugins/) with the OBI functionality existing in the [com.redpillanalytics.checkmate.obi](https://plugins.gradle.org/plugin/com.redpillanalytics.checkmate.obi) plugin that introduces the following features: source control integration, content versioning and publishing, automated regression and integration testing, and automated deployments.
+Specifically, Checkmate is a series of [Gradle Plugins](https://guides.gradle.org/designing-gradle-plugins/).
+The following OBI functionality exists in the [com.redpillanalytics.checkmate.obi](https://plugins.gradle.org/plugin/com.redpillanalytics.checkmate.obi) plugin: source control integration, content versioning and publishing, automated regression and integration testing, and automated deployments.

-# Vanilla Configuration
+# Basic Configuration
-We only need a few parameters to get a vanilla configuration of Checkmate for OBI.
-Most Gradle configurations exist in the `build.gradle` file, which can exist anywhere in the build filesystem, but we usually put it in the plugin directory or the project directory.
-In this quickstart, it exists in the project directory.
-This repository already contains a vanilla [`build.gradle`](build.gradle) file, with several of the advanced features that you will apply later commented out.
+This Quickstart uses the standard apporach of configuring Checkmate using a [`build.gradle`](https://docs.gradle.org/current/userguide/tutorial_using_tasks.html#sec:hello_world) file in the project directory, but there are options for placing hierachical `build.gradle` files throughout the build filesystem.
+This repository already contains a functioning [`build.gradle`](build.gradle) file, with all the necessary configurations already made, with several of the advanced features that we will apply later commented out.

-For this quickstart, the `build.gradle` file is in the project directory.
-The very first thing is
+The `plugins` block is the first and most important aspect to the build script: it applies any desired plugins from the [Gradle Plugin Portal](https://plugins.gradle.org) using the unique ID associated with that plugin:

 ```gradle
 plugins {